jlleongarcia/jlleongarcia/content/docs/Dev/dev-web.md

 {{< /details >}}

-If you are using HUGO, embedd your images with [this shortcode](https://raw.githubusercontent.com/gohugoio/hugo/master/tpl/tplimpl/embedded/templates/shortcodes/figure.html)
+If you are using HUGO, embedd your images with [this **shortcode**](https://raw.githubusercontent.com/gohugoio/hugo/master/tpl/tplimpl/embedded/templates/shortcodes/figure.html)

+You can also embed [GISTS with this shortcode](https://raw.githubusercontent.com/gohugoio/hugo/refs/heads/master/tpl/tplimpl/embedded/templates/shortcodes/gist.html)

+Remember that shortcodes are `.html` files to be placed at ``

+Just use it like so in your markdown (example with the gist):

+`{{< gist "username" "gistID" "filename.js" >}}`
+`{{< gist jalcocert 879fecd6ae9bccaa0175d1c180a032cd "RStocks - PayoutRatioEvolution.JPG">}}`

+* First parameter (jalcocert): This is the GitHub username or organization that owns the Gist.
+* Second parameter (879fecd6ae9bccaa0175d1c180a032cd): This is the unique Gist ID.
+* Third parameter ("RStocks - PayoutRatioEvolution.JPG"): This is the specific file within the Gist that you want to load.

 {{< details title="How to Include Search 📌" closed="true" >}}